sandstorm-io/sandstorm/docs/administering/active-directory.md

 ![Screenshot of this step](https://alpha-evgl4wnivwih0k6mzxt3.sandstorm.io/azure-ad-config/19.png)

 - Click: "Users and Groups", then "All Users".
 Click the check-mark to request Sandstorm access for all users.
-Note that Sandstorm only counts a user for billing purposes if they actually log into Sandstorm during a particular month.
+Note that Sandstorm only counts a user for [billing](for-work.md) if they actually log into Sandstorm during a particular month.

 ![Screenshot of this step](https://alpha-evgl4wnivwih0k6mzxt3.sandstorm.io/azure-ad-config/22.png)